Common Names

 In vitro studies indicate that mate has antioxidant (1) and cardioprotective properties (2).
 Animal models also suggest antiadipogenic and antilipidemic effects (3) (4).

 Studies in humans are limited.
-One product containing mate was found to delay gastric emptying in overweight patients (5), and other preliminary studies in generally healthy women suggest consumption may have short-term effects on caloric intake and appetite regulation (6).
-In a large population of heavy mate drinkers, lower lipid levels but higher bodyweight was observed (34).
+One product containing mate delayed gastric emptying in overweight patients (5), and other data in generally healthy women suggest consumption may have short-term effects on caloric intake and appetite regulation (6).
+However, higher bodyweight has been observed in a large population of heavy mate drinkers (34).
+Studies on mate for bone health are also mixed (7) (35).

 Mechanism of Action

-Anticancer activities of mate extract can occur through proteasome (8) and topoisomerase (9) inhibition.
+Anticancer activities of mate extract may occur through proteasome (8) and topoisomerase (9) inhibition.
 It also reduced DNA damage from oxidative stress (1).
-In human colon cancer cells, saponins and phenolics in mate demonstrate anti-inflammatory activity and induce apoptosis through caspase activation (10) (11).
+In human colon cancer cells, saponins and phenolics in mate demonstrated anti-inflammatory activity and induced apoptosis through caspase activation (10) (11).
 However, other carcinogenic constituents in mate and high temperatures used for brewing could facilitate their solubility and absorption (19) (25) and thus explain associated increased cancer risks.

 Warnings